A Tripartite Deal That Could Trigger Proliferation of Nuclear Submarines

 Viewpoint by Sergio Duarte

-The writer is a former High Representative of the United Nations for Disarmament Affairs (UNODA), and President of Pugwash Conferences on Science and World Affairs.
+The writer is Ambassador and former UN High Representative for Disarmament Affairs.
+President of Pugwash Conferences on Science and World Affairs.

 “Recalling that States must refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any State and that the establishment and maintenance of international peace and security are to be promoted with the least diversion for armaments of the world’s human and economic resources..”
 (From the Preamble of the NPT) [2023-02-08-30] JAPANESE TEXT VERSION PDF | NORWEGIAN

 The Man Who Saved the World from a Nuclear War